-Upriver of the control structure change is less evident, as the mudflats have now established vegetation, and are now only flooded on the highest tides.
+Upriver of the control structure change is less evident, as the mudflats have now established vegetation, and are only flooded on the highest tides.
 No increased signs of erosion were observed upriver of the control structure and the exposed berm of the Salisbury sewage treatment facility appears unchanged.

-2.2.3 Water Level Observations
+2.2.4 Water Level Observations

-2.2.3.1 Effect on Tide Levels
+2.2.4.1 Effect on Tide Levels

-Measured high tides at Saint John and Gunningsville for the typical month of December over the period 2010-2019 indicates that for each year the tides at Moncton show an increase when compared to Saint John.
+Measured high tides at Saint John and Gunningsville for the typical month of December over the period 2010-2020 indicates that for each year the tides at Moncton show an increase when compared to Saint John.
 This means that the total initial decrease in tide levels at Moncton, after opening the gates, is likely not permanent.
-However, the tide heights appear to be stabilizing about midway between the 2010 levels and those with the gates closed.
+However, the tide heights appear to be stabilizing about midway between the 2010 levels and those that had been recorded with the gates closed.
+Substantial sedimentation in the new tidal flats has taken place to reduce the total storage available in the upstream area during a tide.

-2.2.4 Sediment Deposition, Erosion and Net Accumulation
+2.2.5 Sediment Deposition, Erosion and Net Accumulation